goddessLeona/final_exam_work/README.md

 After setting up the database, simple frontend landing page I continued working on the login, logout, and signup functionality.

+### Login
+I am using a simple form where the user fill in username and password.
+Right now there is a expiration time of 1h in the upcoming tasks I will add refresh tolken so that a user can stay loged in for 1 week a time.

 <img width="851" height="315" alt="Log in" src="https://github.com/user-attachments/assets/0c50b6e3-9ba3-43de-b78e-dbf5901812c4" />